moorebarrett-jodiann/keyboard-ninja/README.md

 Fun, interactive, speed typing game built using HTML, CSS, EcmaScript (ES) modules and [lite-server](https://www.npmjs.com/package/light-server)

-## Instructions

-1. Press ```Start``` button to begin
-2. In the white box type the word you see in the red box above it
-3. If you spell the word correctly, a new word will be displayed
-4. Get as many words typed before the timer runs out

-## Screenshots

-Here are a few screenshots from the game:

 **Splash Screen**
 ![Splash Screen](./src/images/game-screenshots/splash-screen.png?raw=true "Game Splash Screen")